pac4j/pac4j/README.md

 ### Maven dependencies

-First, you have define the right dependency: pac4j-oauth for OAuth support or/and pac4j-cas for CAS support or/and pac4j-http for HTTP support or/and pac4j-openid for OpenID support or/and pac4j-saml for SAML support or/and pac4j-gae for Google App Engine support.
+First, you have define the right dependency: pac4j-oauth for OAuth support or/and pac4j-cas for CAS support or/and pac4j-http for HTTP support or/and pac4j-openid for OpenID support or/and pac4j-saml for SAML support or/and pac4j-gae for Google App Engine support or/and pac4j-oidc for OpenID Connect support.
 For example:

     <dependency>
       <groupId>org.pac4j</groupId>
       <artifactId>pac4j-oauth</artifactId>
-      <version>1.6.0</version>
+      <version>1.7.0</version>
     </dependency>

 As the pac4j snapshots libraries are stored in the [Sonatype snapshots repository](https://oss.sonatype.org/content/repositories/snapshots/org/pac4j/), this repository may need be added in the Maven *pom.xml* file: